 The truth is that X-Chocks cost a bit more than the other chock options, but in our opinion, then extra cost is 100% worth it.
 Especially when it could prevent a major camper fall or even injury to the person setting up.

 We will never go back (especially since our plastic yellow guys are now in the landfill), and like so many other, we're wondering how we survived so long without them.

 Matthew and Celeste-

 Well now, the nice thing about Camp Addict Kelly and Marshall being full-time RVers is that we experience a lot of stuff while traveling.
 We have good times and we make mistakes at times.
 We learn from all of them.
 We recently learned a pretty big one.
-This one is very valuable to our readers so we had to share.
+This one is very valuable for anyone with a trailer, so we had to share.

 Marshall has a chock that is very similar to the X-chocks in design.
-They are pretty much identical in how they keep the trailer from moving.
+They are similar in how they keep the trailer from moving.
 However, they are not designed as well and have slipped.

 We had just moved to a 'secret spot' in Idaho.
 Marshall was setting up and had to deal with a rather unlevel spot.
 Therefore, he had to raise the nose of his rig up quite a ways to get it level.
-He had chocked his rig, put a good number of lynx levelers under the tongue jack, and was raising the front end when I heard him yell out.
+He had chocked his rig, put a good number of lynx levelers under the tongue jack, and was raising the front end when I heard a huge commotion, and him yelling out.

 I ran over to find that the rig had rolled forward and the jack fell off the levelers!
 Yikes for sure.

-We found that the X-chock chock had loosened on the right side.
+We found that his chock had loosened on the right side.
 And the rig rolled forward.
 A good foot and a half.

 Therefore, it is important to RE-TIGHTEN your x-chocks if you are raising or lowering your nose any significant height.
 Marshall will from now on, that's for sure!